The shift we're making

 We've also asked our asset managers to help us fulfil our stewardship responsibilities by working with the companies they invest in on our behalf to improve the way they're run - for example, by voting at shareholder meetings, meeting with company management, or pushing for higher industry standards.

-Ultimately, we're committed to putting the four key Responsible Investment pillars into practice:
+Ultimately, we're committed to putting the three key Responsible Investment pillars into practice:

 Stewardship and voting

 At Royal London we are committed to be a Responsible Investor.